“Does the day’s long journey take the whole long day?”

 In my mind I picture many of the shops I’ve walked into while sightseeing and browsing in charming, coastal and mountain towns.
 These places offer something that WalMart, as predictable and cheap as it may be, can’t.
 As you step in the welcoming entrance, all the senses are soon pleased.
 You breathe the aroma of potpourri, and you’re enticed by complimentary samples of coffee, herbal tea, or truffles.
 Beautiful music plays unobtrusively in the background.
 Color, artfully arranged merchandise draws your eye and causes you to “oooh” and “ahhhhh.”
 You feel a sense of appreciation for the evident care that went into selecting the articles of clothing, gift items, handmade pottery, and other specialty items.
 You assume this boutique shop is an expression of the owner’s taste, and if you find their style appealing, you have a sense that you can trust their choices of items offered.
 You may think, “I’m glad I could experience this place!
 I want to take something home with me to remember my stop in this little town,” or perhaps, “I want to buy something to take back to my friend or family member, just to share a bit of this experience with them.”
 You may find the items offered so unique that you feel you must buy something, because you may regret it later when you are unable to find this particular, pleasing item again.
 The shop owner, who may even live upstairs, engages you in conversation.
 When you complete your purchase and walk back out onto the sidewalk with a custom-printed bag in tow, you have a smile on your face and a spring in your step.

-David continued up the trail with binoculars, intent on birding.
-The children explored shells and driftwood.
+David continued up the trail, with binoculars, intent on birding.
+The children searched for seashells and driftwood in the sand.
 My daughter-in-law, Hannah, and I stood watching the cyclist.

-Without hesitation he answered, “To be a better man!”
+“To be a better man!” he answered without hesitation.

-Taken aback briefly, Hannah blinked then said, “God bless you!”
+Hannah blinked.
+Then she said, “God bless you!”

 “I’m a stuntman,” he explained.
 “Just came out here to practice.”

-He returned to his balancing-act practice.
+He returned to his strength, agility, and balancing-act.
 Hannah and I enjoyed the show a few moments longer then hurried to catch up with the family.
-But the image of someone accomplishing—with apparent ease and grace—something that to me seems impossible, has stayed with me.
+But the image of someone accomplishing what seemed impossible—with apparent ease and grace—stayed with me.

-I found out later in life, just as the stuntman on the boulders had no doubt learned, that such talent and achievement requires diligence, work, and passion.
+Life taught me, just as the stuntman on the boulders had no doubt learned, that creative achievement requires diligence, work, and passion.

-The next morning I woke with new courage.
-The book came to be and has found readers—opening windows of possibilities to those readers—around the world.
+Next morning I woke with new courage.
+The book came to be and has found readers—opening windows of possibilities in minds and hearts around the world.

-The stuntman probably started bouncing his bike on the pebbly beach and the uneven, rocky trail before he tried to mount boulders.
-If you have the passion and the vision, then the way of carrying out that vision will come clear.
+The stuntman probably started working his bike on the pebbly beach and the winding, uneven trail before he tried to mount and negotiate boulders.
+Similarly, if you have the passion and the vision, then the steps to carry out that vision will come clear.
 Maybe not all at once or as easily and quickly as you would like; but the path will open to you and the grace will come, as you practice, learn, and keep trying.